JamBrain/DairyBox/readme.md

 Since the files are NOT on the VM, you can safely `vagrant destroy` whenever you need to update DairyBox.

 ## I still don't understand
 You're running a fake computer on your computer.
 That fake computer runs Linux.
 We installed everything for you, and if you break it, you can *push a button* (Vagrant) to get a brand new fake computer.
-That's a feature.
+You can destroy and create that fake computer as many times as you want.

 Once set up, DairyBox will auto-magically serve web pages to you.
 All you have to do is edit files and refresh your browser any time you change something.